Balotech1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script that gives permission to the user
 Script that gives multiple permission script that gives everybody permission
 Script that gives owner and group no permission but gives others user all permissionScript that gives users all permission, group only read and execute, and others write and execute only
+Script that sets the mode of one file same as other mode